Barnet Logo

 Physical Damage

-It may be of interest to the reader to give the policy we apply at British Library Philatelic Collections on the mounting and housing of its collections.
-Such arrangements have to last one hundred years.
+Peelable stamp hinges if applied correctly are safe to use.
+Many collectors are not good at using hinges and it would be a good idea if those with expertise in using them were to give lessons to new collectors on their use.
+In any event minimal moisture should be used and the hinge should only be applied to the very top of a stamp.
+Plastic mounts are a safe alternative if made of polyester.
+The writing in pencil on covers of a price by dealers and others should be avoided as every time it is removed by eraser it will damage the paper and if repeated will eventually cause a hole in the paper.
+It may be of interest to the reader to give the policy applied at British Library Philatelic Collections on the mounting and housing of its collections.
+Such arrangements must last one hundred years.
 Stamps or covers are mounted in polyester mounts on conservation quality album pages which are placed in a polyester protector.
-These, about sixty at a time depending on the material, are stored in conservation quality boxes with a waterproof buckram covering, which are kept upright on the shelf
+These album pages, about sixty at a time depending on the material, are stored in conservation quality boxes with a waterproof buckram covering, which are kept upright on the shelf.

 Treatments

 Philatelic material that needs any kind of treatment should be shown to a paper conservator.
 Not all treatments are advisable, indeed some will cause damage.
 This many not at first be apparent but it may emerge in time.
 The bleaching of items is not recommended and many of the methods or techniques carried out in the past have ruined stamps and covers.
-Do not be tempted to do it yourself!

 As I said at the beginning you are the custodian of your material for your life time or until you sell.
 Do look after it for future generations otherwise nothing will exist to collect, study, research and enjoy!